ash-teach/dgl-204/docs/dgl204-2022fa/week-01.md

         * A brief description of the repository's purpose (as you understand it, in your own words)

 ## Reflection
 After you have completed all of the above write a short reflection in the GitHub repository that contains your report.
-You can reflect on any of the above that you like, for example you can talk about what you found interesting, or what you found challenging, or what surprised.
+You can reflect on any of the above that you like, for example you can talk about what you found interesting, or what you found challenging, or what surprised you.
 A good approach is to consider what you didn't understand; in your reflection you can discuss what you think you might be able to do to improve your understanding.

 Your reflection should be at least a paragraph (3 - 5 well formed sentences) in your own words.
 If your having any trouble with the reflective process, you can ask me for a bit of help, or you can check out our [Resources](dgl204-2022fa/resources.md) page for support.